hybtli/Command-Control-C2/README.md

 Group Members and Roles
  - Nurbala : Software Engineer
- - Mirmusa:  Software Developer
+ - Mirmusa:  Developer & Tester
- - Ogtay : Project Manager
+ - Ogtay : Project Manager Tester
- - Murad:  Project Manager
+ - Murad:  Tester
 ## Additional Remarks
 - The upload feature in the server script is not implemented and can be added based on project requirements.
 - Ensure that both the server and agent have the necessary permissions to perform file operations and execute commands.